documentationfor yFiles for HTML 3.0.0.3

 Cyclic selection, on the other hand, allows you to cycle through all possible hits at the click location by pressing the Alt key during the click.
 So, to stay with our example of a single node with a label on top of it, performing cyclic selection will first select the node, and Alt-clicking the same location again will select the label.
 Now, if the node was in a group node, the selection order with cyclic selection would be node, group node, label, because the group node is below its child node and thus also exists at the click location.

-Further customization options for click selection, as well as marquee and lasso selection, are discussed in Customizing Selection.
+Further customization options for click selection, as well as marquee and lasso selection, are discussed in Selection.
 How the selection indicator’s visualization can be customized is explained in Styling Selection, Focus, and Highlight.

 Focus